joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5823797/2024/10/06/las-vegas-aces-loss-wnba-semifinals-liberty/

 **Bills clearly lacked player like Stefon Diggs in loss to Texans**\
-`The Bills felt they needed to trade Stefon Diggs, but they haven't replaced his production.`\
+`The Bills felt they needed to trade Diggs, but they haven't replaced his production.`\
 https://nytimes.com/athletic/5823596/2024/10/06/buffalo-bills-stefon-diggs-houston-texans/

 **Bengals' overtime defeat vs. Ravens their latest instance of losing at winning time**\